mg0x7BE/mg0x7BE/README.md

 ###

 <p align="left">I'm not a coder or a tech wizard or anything like that.
-I just dig computers and find them a cool way to kill time.
-I have a ton of interests, and they change faster than you can say "skateboard" (which, by the way, I just started learning).
-So, I'm not gonna bore you with a long list here.</p>
+I just dig computers and find them a cool way to kill time.</p>

 ###